godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`AreaParameter<enum_PhysicsServer2D_AreaParameter>` **AREA_PARAM_PRIORITY** = ``9``

 Constant to set/get the priority (order of processing) of an area.
+The default value of this parameter is ``0``.

 .. rst-class:: classref-item-separator